hoangtin298/ProjectOOSD/Group9-RestaurantReservation-Project/Group9-RestaurantReservation-Project/README.md

 Design Patterns involved in the design of this app:

-1) Builder Design Pattern (For adding food item and ordering)
+1) Builder Design Pattern (For adding restaurant and ordering)

 2) Interpreter Design Pattern (User can Search Different restaurant)

-3) Iterator Pattern (User Sees Menu)
+3) Iterator Pattern (User Sees Table List)

 4) Observer Pattern (Track an order in Real Time)

-5) (Command Design Pattern) Order and cancellation of Food
+5) (Command Design Pattern) Order and cancellation of Restaunrant

 6) (Strategy Design Pattern) Calculation of Tax based on the type of Restraunt